“Thank you, Daddy,” said the Princess. “You’ve brought him to me to be punished.”

 “It is true,” said the King, “that her horse means more to her than anything.”
 He leaned towards me and whispered out of the side of his mouth.
 “Don’t do it, it’s a trap.”

-“I can also attest that the Princess would never doing anything to risk losing her precious steed,” said Semion.
+“I can also attest that the Princess would never do anything to risk losing her precious steed,” said Semion.
 He leaned closer on my other side.
 “It’s definitely a trap, back out now.”

 I had no doubt she wasn’t to be trusted.
 Just because she didn’t intend to harm me herself didn’t mean she couldn’t get someone else to do it.
 Or she could just be lying.
 It’s not like she’d be able to give me her horse if I was dead.